MichaelSpila97/S3K_Genetic_Algorithm/README.md

 		   I have dual montior so the GUI I built along side this program to run it more smoothly and to see if the computer computer was recognizing values correclty will be combursome to use.

-		   The point is if you do not have my exact set up then you will most likly run into issue running the algorithm.
+		   The point is if you do not have my exact set up then you will most likly run into issue runningthe algorithm.

 		   Here is my set up again just so you don't have to scan the previous paragraph for it.